tayadehritik/beminiprojects/README.md

 1. Open eclipse and add project.
 2. Select any one of above folders and open the same.
 3. Run As Java Application
+ps: change path of chromedriver77.exe in test.java file